 Information Security is a fast changing field.
-The techniques of the attackers are constantly changing so it is necessary study attack methods and to adapt when necessary.
+Techniques of attackers are constantly changing, it is necessary to study attack methods and adapt when necessary.